jedinym/sqc-text/main.typ

 millions of predicted simpler structures).

-As a solution, in this thesis, I implement _SQC_ (Structure Quality Control), a scalable service which incorporates the tools used by the Protein Data Bank validation pipeline and a Python library for simple access.
+As a solution, in this thesis, I implement _SQC_ (Structure Quality Control), a scalable service allowing for mass validation of macromolecular structures which incorporates the tools used by the _Protein Data Bank_ validation pipeline and a Python library for simple access.
 Thanks to the implemented queueing system, it is possible to run batch validations of thousands of structures.
 The service is deployed via _Ansible_ to the _Kubernetes_ cluster provided by the _MetaCentrum_ virtual organization.

-#todo[Explain sections of thesis.]

 #pagebreak()